 “Soccer for Social Change - Soccer is a life skill for personal development and societal transformation.
-It’s an international language that connects us all in the spirit of play.” ~ Coach Sirch
+It’s an international language that connects us all in the spirit of play.”

-Today I work full-time as a head recess coach at SFUSD Alvarado Elemetary School in Noe Valley.
-I play “street soccer” with the kids on the blacktop every recess.
-I work part-time for SF Recreation & Parks after school program, Archery Instructor at Summer Day Camps; Camp Mather.
+Today Sirch works full-time as a head recess coach at SFUSD Alvarado Elemetary School in Noe Valley.
+He plays “street soccer” with the kids on the blacktop every recess.
+He works part-time for SF Recreation & Parks after school programs as an Archery Instructor at Summer Day Camps "Camp Mather".

 (415) 680-4027 mobile